Va'eira: Exodus chapter 7

 Baruch Spinoza deduced from Exodus 7:1 that in Scripture, the word "prophet" (navi) means "interpreter of God."
-Spinoza read God's words to Moses in Exodus 7:1, "See, I have made you a god to Pharaoh, and Aaron your brother shall be your prophet," to imply that in interpreting the words of Moses to Pharaoh, Aaron would act as a prophet.
+Spinoza read God's words to Moses in Exodus 7:1, "See, I place you in the role of God to Pharaoh, with your brother Aaron as your prophet,” to imply that in interpreting the words of Moses to Pharaoh, Aaron would act as a prophet.

 Greta Hort argued that the plagues concentrated within a period of about 12 months, based on the report of Exodus 7:7 that Moses was 80 years old when he first spoke with the pharaoh and the report of Deuteronomy 34:7 that Moses was 120 years old when he died, after spending 40 years in the wilderness.

 Sarna noted that Aaron, not Moses, turned his rod into a snake in Exodus 7:10.
 Sarna explained that Moses thus tacitly asserted his equal status with Pharaoh.
 Moses came to negotiate with Pharaoh as the representative of the people of Israel.
 Just as Pharaoh had his magicians, Moses had his assistant, Aaron.
 Sarna noted that in the narratives of the Ten Plagues, Aaron acted only as long as the Egyptian magicians appeared present.
 After their ingenuity failed them and they faded from the story, Moses acted personally to bring about the remaining plagues.

 Everett Fox noted that “glory” (kevod) and “stubbornness” (kaved lev) are leading words throughout the book of Exodus that give it a sense of unity.
 Similarly, William Propp identified the root kvd—connoting heaviness, glory, wealth, and firmness—as a recurring theme in Exodus: Moses suffered from a heavy mouth in Exodus 4:10 and heavy arms in Exodus 17:12; Pharaoh had firmness of heart in Exodus 7:14; 8:11, 28; 9:7, 34; and 10:1; Pharaoh made Israel's labor heavy in Exodus 5:9; God in response sent heavy plagues in Exodus 8:20; 9:3, 18, 24; and 10:14, so that God might be glorified over Pharaoh in Exodus 14:4, 17, and 18; and the book culminates with the descent of God's fiery Glory, described as a “heavy cloud,” first upon Sinai and later upon the Tabernacle in Exodus 19:16; 24:16–17; 29:43; 33:18, 22; and 40:34–38.